Remington College

-Remington College is a common name used by all 16 campuses of a group of private colleges throughout the United States.
-Remington College operates 16 campuses in several US states.
-Some of the affiliated institutions have been in operation since the 1940s.
+Remington College is a common name used by all 11 campuses of a group of private colleges throughout the United States.
+Remington College operates 11 campuses in several US states, and some of the affiliated institutions have been in operation since the 1940s.

 The oldest campus is the former Spencer Business College in Lafayette, Louisiana, founded in 1940.
-The newest campus is in Columbia, South Carolina.
-Remington College is headquartered in Lake Mary, Florida.
-Remington College offers degree and diploma programs that vary by campus in career fields that include business, information technology, criminal justice, electronics, graphic arts, beauty, and the health sciences.
+Remington College offers degree and diploma programs that vary by campus in career fields, including business, information technology, criminal justice, electronics, graphic arts, beauty, and the health sciences.